 - Borrowing or stealing money

-- An unexplained inability to pay bills
+- Having unexplained financial problems (e.g., an inability to pay bills)

 - Acting strange or out of character